warner/JetpackComponents/components.md

 top-most add-on object.
 This "setup" code would form the bridge between the user (as the source of all authority) and the bits of confined code that will eventually make up the add-on stack.
-For the twitter example, that setup code might look vaguely like:
+For the twitter example, that setup code might look vaguely like this (in python for clarity):

     def make_extension(chrome, host="twitter.com", password_slotname="twitter"):
-      x = XHR(chrome, restrict_to=host)
+      x = XHR(chrome)
+      x2 = XHRLimiter(restrict_to=host)
       pw = PasswordSlotAccess(chrome, password_slotname)
-      t1 = TwitterAPI(x, pw)
+      t = TwitterAPI(x2, pw)
-      t2 = ReadOnlyTwitterAPI(t1)
+      t2 = ReadOnlyTwitterAPI(t)
       s = StatusBarIconMaker(chrome)
       d = Driver(t2, s)
       d.run()

 Expressing the setup code as a program makes it pretty clear how the pieces need to be wired up.
+But actually writing it as javascript program feels
+wrong: it's *too* flexible, vulnerable to errors, and must be given full chrome authority.
+Imagine the author made a typo.. could you, as a reviewer, spot the excess authority in this version?:

+    def make_extension(chrome, host="twitter.com", password_slotname="twitter"):
+      x = XHR(chrome)
+      x2 = XHRLimiter(restrict_to=host)
+      pw = PasswordSlotAccess(chrome, password_slotname)
+      t = TwitterAPI(x2, pw)
+      t2 = ReadOnlyTwitterAPI(t)
+      s = StatusBarIconMaker(chrome)
+      d = Driver(t2, x)
+      d.run()

+(by giving the Driver "x" instead of "s", we accidentally give the driver access to the entire internet: it could reveal your private twitter messages, send spam, retrieve and execute an arbitrary payload from evil.com, and display annoying ads in your status bar)

-But this is too flexible, and must be given full chrome authority, and it isn't clear where it ought to live.
-If it lives in the top-level addon bundle, along with the Driver code, then it looks a lot like giving chrome access to the addon as a whole (which, while technically accurate, isn't what we're going for: the addon ought to only be getting ReadOnlyTwitterAPI and StatusBarIconMaker).
+Also, it isn't clear where this setup code ought to live.
+If it lives in the top-level addon bundle, along with the Driver code, then it looks a lot like giving chrome access to the addon as a whole (which, while technically accurate, isn't what we're going for: the top-level driver ought to only be getting ReadOnlyTwitterAPI and StatusBarIconMaker).

 So, instead of expressing this imaginary setup program in javascript, we could distribute it among the various package.json files that serve as headers for the different components.
 And we handle the parameterization by passing in a "PowerBox" request marker.
 When the loader assembles all the components together, it makes a list of all the markers and uses that to construct the install-time configuration dialog.

-    RestrictedXHR:
+Each section in the following list would come from a different component's package.json file:

+* RestrictedXHR
-     provides: XHR
+    * provides: XHR
-     depends_on: chrome
+    * depends_on: chrome
-     args: restrict_to=PowerBoxRequest(DOMAIN, "Allow XHR access to which site?")
+    * args: restrict_to=PowerBoxRequest(DOMAIN, "Allow XHR access to which site?")

-    PasswordSlotAccess:
+* PasswordSlotAccess
-     provides: PasswordSlotAccess
+    * provides: PasswordSlotAccess
-     depends_on: chrome
+    * depends_on: chrome
-     args: slotname=PowerBoxRequest(PASSWORD, "Which password to use?")
+    * args: slotname=PowerBoxRequest(PASSWORD, "Which password to use?")

-    TwitterAPI:
+* TwitterAPI
-     provides: TwitterAPI
+    * provides: TwitterAPI
-     depends_on: RestrictedXHR, PasswordSlotAccess
+    * depends_on: RestrictedXHR, PasswordSlotAccess

-    ReadOnlyTwitterAPI:
+* ReadOnlyTwitterAPI
-     provides: ReadOnlyTwitterAPI
+    * provides: ReadOnlyTwitterAPI
-     depends_on: TwitterAPI
+    * depends_on: TwitterAPI

-    StatusBarIconMaker:
+* StatusBarIconMaker
-     provides: StatusBarIconMaker
+    * provides: StatusBarIconMaker
-     depends_on: chrome
+    * depends_on: chrome

-    Driver:
+* Driver
-     depends_on: ReadOnlyTwitterAPI, StatusBarIconMaker
+    * depends_on: ReadOnlyTwitterAPI, StatusBarIconMaker

-The loader would spot the two PowerBoxRequest markers and ask the user for a DOMAIN and PASSWORD(name) when installing, using the
+The loader would spot the two PowerBoxRequest markers and ask the user for a DOMAIN and PASSWORD(name) when installing, using the provided text when phrasing the questions.

 Note that none of the higher components are aware of the lower components' authority requirements: they don't even see the PowerBoxRequest markers.
 This